-Upon a qualifying resignation or termination, Dr. Sabry and Mr. Blum will become entitled to receive: continuing severance payments at a rate equal to their base salary for a period of twenty-four months; a lump sum payment equal to their full target annual bonus; acceleration in full of vesting of options for Company Common Stock held by them; the lapse in full of the Company's right of repurchase with respect to unvested restricted shares of the Company's Common Stock held by them; and continued employee benefits until the earlier of twenty-four months following the date of termination or resignation or the date they obtain employment with generally similar employee benefits.
-In the event that such payments constitute "parachute payments" within the meaning of Section 280G of the Internal Revenue Code and become subject to the excise tax imposed under Section 4999 of the Internal Revenue Code, Dr. Sabry and Mr. Blum are each eligible to receive a payment from the Company sufficient to pay the excise tax, and a tax gross-up payment, which is an additional payment sufficient to pay the excise tax and other income taxes resulting from the initial excise tax payment.
+Upon a qualifying resignation or termination, Mr. Blum will become entitled to receive: continuing severance payments at a rate equal to his base salary for a period of twenty-four months; a lump sum payment equal to his full target annual bonus; acceleration in full of vesting of options for Common Stock held by him; the lapse in full of the Company's right of repurchase with respect to unvested restricted shares of Common Stock held by him; and continued employee benefits until the earlier of twenty-four months following the date of termination or resignation or the date he obtains employment with generally similar employee benefits.
+In the event that such payments constitute "parachute payments" within the meaning of Section 280G of the Internal Revenue Code and become subject to the excise tax imposed under Section 4999 of the Internal Revenue Code, Mr. Blum is eligible to receive a payment from the Company sufficient to pay the excise tax, and a tax gross-up payment, which is an additional payment sufficient to pay the excise tax and other income taxes resulting from the initial excise tax payment.